Legal Empowerment Accelerator Program (LEAP)

 LEAP at A Safe Place Family Justice Center

 LEAP was developed through an ad-hoc group that began regularly meeting in 2016.
-Currently, the Steering Committee includes several private practitioners, a Clackamas Women’s Services (CWS) Board member, CWS’ Executive Director, representatives of the County Bar Association, representatives of Lewis & Clark Law School, Victim Rights Law Center, Clackamas Women Lawyers, Clackamas County Sheriff’s Office, and Clackamas County Law Library.
+Currently, the Advisory Committee includes several private practitioners, a CWS Board member, CWS’ Executive Director, representatives of the County Bar Association, representatives of Lewis & Clark Law School, Victim Rights Law Center, Clackamas Women Lawyers, Clackamas County Sheriff’s Office, and Clackamas County Law Library.

 Features of LEAP

-• LEAP attorneys will be carefully selected by members of the LEAP Steering Committee and will be supervised by LEAP’s Managing Attorney.
+- LEAP cohorts will be carefully selected by members of the LEAP Advisory Committee and will receive ongoing coaching and mentoring from the LEAP Managing Attorney.

-• The Managing Attorney, an attorney with experience in legal matters that survivors commonly face, will provide mentoring, support, and expertise to the participating lawyers in both the substantive and procedural aspects of practice and in law office management.
+- The LEAP Managing Attorney, an attorney with experience in legal matters that survivors commonly face, will provide coaching and mentoring support in both the substantive and procedural aspects of law practice and law office management.